hur/ctfd-gcp/README.md

 # ctfd-gcp

 An IaaC deployment of [CTFd](https://ctfd.io/) in Google Cloud Platform, intended to be reliable and easily scalable for larger CTFs.
+Inspired by [DownUnderCTF/ctfd-appengine](https://github.com/DownUnderCTF/ctfd-appengine).

 ### Architecture Overview